orbeon/orbeon-forms-doc/Autosave-and-Permissions.md

         - `a/a/summary`, click on *Homer2*, check the draft comes up
         - `a/a/summary`, click on *Homer*, check prompt comes up, try both options and see that *Homer*/*Homer2* comes up
         - editing one of the form data (*Homer* or *Homer2*), hit save, back on the summary check the draft was removed
+    - Drafts for new
+        - `a/a/new`, type *Bart*, after 6s go to summary page, check it shows *Bart* as draft
+        - `a/a/new`, check prompt, and try both options
+        - `a/a/new`, on prompt start from scratch, type *Lisa*, after 6s go to summary, check it shows *Bart* and *Lisa* as draft

-drafts for new
+        - `a/a/new`, check prompt, try both options, in particular the one showing the drafts for new
-a/a/new, type Bart, after 6s go to summary page, check it shows Bart as draft a/a/new, check prompt, and try both options a/a/new, on prompt start from scratch, type Lisa, after 6s go to summary, check it shows Bard and Lisa as draft a/a/new, check prompt, try both options, in particular the one showing the drafts for new summary delete Homer, check Homer2 deleted as well delete Bart, check Lisa not deleted check Lisa, then view, check in view mode without prompt with anonymous user a/a/summary only shows saved data, not drafts change form definition to remove the read permission form anyone
+    - Summary
+        - Edit *Home3*, change to *Homer4*, after 6s go back to summary page.
+        - Delete *Homer3*, check *Homer4* is deleted as well
+        - Check *Lisa*, then view, check in view mode without prompt
+        - Delete *Bart*, check *Lisa* not deleted

+with anonymous user
+a/a/summary only shows saved data, not drafts change form definition to remove the read permission form anyone